7Mcking/ROS1/catkin_workspace/src/README.md

 # Packages

-The Catkin workspace consists of two packages.
-The simulation environment 'Faltland' and the package for the course 'racing'.
+This catkin workspace consists of the following catkin packages:

-## Flatland
+## flatland

-Flatland is a performance centric 2D robot simulator.
+Flatland is a performance-optimized 2D simulator for ground robots on a flat surface.
-It is intended for use as a light weight alternative to Gazebo Simulator for ground robots on a flat surface.
+It is a light-weight alternative to the more heavy ROS-native Gazebo simulator.
 Flatland uses Box2D for physics simulation and it is built to integrate directly with ROS.
-Flatland loads its simulation environment from YAML files and provide a plugin system for extending its functionalities.
+Flatland loads its simulation environment from YAML files and provides a plugin system for extending its functionalities.

+## flatland_ika_plugins
+Self-written plugins to adapt the simulation environment to our needs.

-## Racing
+## racing

-This package includes all contents of the course.
-In addition to a vehicle model based on the single-track drive.
-Here you can also find a vehicle controller and the simulation configuration.
+Contains the vehicle controller, which receives measurements from the simulation, processes them, and provides actuator commands back to the simulation.